-According to a new study, Pregnant women with anorexia are at greater risk of stillbirth, underweight babies, and preterm births, yet, there are no explicit guidelines on how they should manage the disorder.
+According to a study, Pregnant women with anorexia are at greater risk of stillbirth, underweight babies, and preterm births.

-A 2020 study discovered that pregnant women with anorexia nervosa had 1.32 times the risk of preterm birth, 1.69 the risk of an underweight baby, and 1.99 times the risk of stillbirth compared to women without the eating disorder.
+Pregnant women with anorexia nervosa had 1.32 times the risk of preterm birth, 1.69 the risk of an underweight baby, and almost two times the risk of stillbirth compared to women without the eating disorder.

-Of course, there are!
-Anorexia nervosa isn't new, and many studies have been carried out on it over the years.
-But unlike mood disorders and depression, highly limited guidance is available for eating disorders among pregnant women.
+Anorexia nervosa isn't new, and there have been many studies over the years.
+But unlike mood disorders, highly limited guidance is available for eating disorders among pregnant women.

 And that's quite unfortunate because, like depression, inadequate nutrition can hurt the unborn child as much as the mother.
 And this has led to countless stillbirths and preterm.

-Available guidelines for anorexia, such as the Eating Disorder Inventory and reliance on body mass index, are ineffective when used among pregnant women.
+Guidelines for anorexia, such as the Eating Disorder Inventory and reliance on body mass index, are ineffective when used inpregnant women.

 According to the researchers, anorexia nervosa affects pregnancy outcomes from many angles, including:

 When anorexia goes untreated during pregnancy, it puts the woman at an increased risk of postpartum depression and anxiety.
-It's more or less a downward spiral.
+It's a downward spiral.